palonso/pecmae/README.md

 # Prototype EnCodecMAE (PECMAE)

-Code for the paper [Leveraging Pre-trained Autoencoders for Interpretable Prototype Learning of Music Audio](https://arxiv.org/abs/2402.09318).
+Code for the paper "[Leveraging Pre-trained Autoencoders for Interpretable Prototype Learning of Music Audio](https://arxiv.org/abs/2402.09318)."

 The autoencoder code is available in [this repository](https://github.com/mrpep/encodecmae-to-wav).

-Sonification results available in the [companion web site](https://palonso.github.io/pecmae/).
+Sonification results are available in the [companion web site](https://palonso.github.io/pecmae/).

 ## Citation